lmleopold/Kasa/README.md

 * Clone the repo.
 * Go to the "backend" folder of the project `cd kasa/backend`
-* Start JSON Server: `json-server --watch ./data/db.json`
+* Start JSON Server: `json-server --watch ./data/db.json --port 2000`

-Now if you go to http://localhost:3000/accomodations, you'll get the data
+Now if you go to http://localhost:2000/accomodations, you'll get the data.

-You can then run the server with `node server`.
-The server should run on `localhost` with default port `3000`.
-If the server runs on another port for any reason, this is printed to the console when the server starts, e.g. `Listening on port 3001`.

 ### Front end installation ###